autumnlem/autumnlem/README.md

 ## About Me

   - Pronouns: she/they
-  - Fun fact: I have a cat named Coraline
+  - Fun fact: I have a cat named Coraline.

   **I’m interested in:**
   - Linguistics